Wondering how you can drive traffic to your website or blog from search engines?

-For example, in this post I link to the Yoast website because I think my readers will find it helpful.
+For example, in this post, I link to the Yoast website because I think my readers will find it helpful.
 Unfortunately, Yoast flags this as a problem.
-Sometimes you’ve just got to use common sense, and put your readers experience first over SEO.
-Plus, there’s usually other ways you can improve you SEO score.
+Sometimes you’ve just got to use common sense and put your readers experience first over SEO.
+Plus, there are usually other ways you can improve your SEO score.

 You’ll also notice in this tab the Snippet Preview.
 This shows you what your post will look like in Google’s search results.

 If you click Edit snippet you will be able to change the text that is shown underneath the post title and URL.
 This text is called the meta description, and it should briefly describe what your post is about, including the keyword for the post.
 If you don’t add in your own meta description, the first few lines of your post will be used instead.

 The coloured bar underneath the meta description box will change colour depending on the length of the description.
 Aim for green!